cryptojoks/antofy-docs/README.md

 <br>

-Antofy Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on Antofy.
+Antofy Labs Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on Antofy.

 ## Contribute to Antofy Blockchain